-To withdraw without penalty, the Principal must notify the IHSA Office, in writing, of the school's withdrawal, on or before February 1, 2024.
+To withdraw without penalty, the Principal/Official Representative must notify the IHSA Office, in writing, of the school's withdrawal, on or before February 1, 2025.

-If a school withdraws after February 1, 2024 but prior to payment of event fees to the contest manager, it will incur a \$100 penalty.
+If a school withdraws after February 1, 2025 but prior to payment of event fees to the contest manager, it will incur a \$100 penalty.

-Failure to send any entry information and/or fees to the contest manager and/or non-participation on contest day after the school submits the entry to the IHSA (and does not withdraw through the official procedures) is viewed the same as withdrawal from Organization contest and penalized as above.
+Schools that withdraw after Entry deadline of March 7, 2025 will be charged a \$500 late withdraw penalty.
+Failure to send any entry information to the contest manager and or non-participation on contest day after the school submits the original entry to IHSA (and does not withdraw through official procedures) is viewed the same as withdrawal from the Organization contest and the school will be responsible for all penalty fees due to breach of contract.
+(Late withdrawal fee off \$500.00 and all original event entry fees per organizational group entered of \$75.00/\$50.00)